apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 Delegated authentication to external identity providers is now able to provision established profiles and identities via [SCIM](../integration/Delegate-Authentication-Provisioning.html).

+### Signing SAML2 Assertions Per Service

+CAS is now able to provide more granular control over how SAML2 assertions in the final response are signed.
+The `signAssertions` flag in the CAS service definition for the SAML service provider can now accept a *tri-state* boolean with the following values:

+- `TRUE`: Force sign the assertion.
+- `FALSE`: Never sign the assertion.
+- `UNDEFINED`: Evaluate the signing requirement based on the `WantAssertionsSigned` flag found in the service provider metadata.

+<div class="alert alert-warning"><strong>Breaking Change</strong><p>
+This <i>might</i> be a breaking change.
+Please review your service definitions to review.
+While the default being <code>false</code>
+has not changed, it might result in a change in behavior compared to previous releases and updates.
+</p></div>

+Previously-recorded boolean values for this flag as `true` or `false` should be automatically translated by CAS to their `TRUE` or `FALSE` equivalent.

 ## Other Stuff

+- Improvements to CAS ticket registry operations to handle concurrent ticket and token requests correctly.
 - External integration tests are now available for [SCIM](../integration/SCIM-Integration.html).
 - Several CAS components internally are now marked with `@RefreshScope` to participate in application context refresh attempts.
 - SAML2 metadata generation can now populate the `errorURL` attribute with an `idp/error` endpoint that can present a generic error page, available publicly.